ndunks/mikrotik-re/readme.md

 - Installation ID ?
 - Storage Type: HDD/Removable
-- HDD Model
+- HDD Model (Can be faked)
-- HDD Serial
+- HDD Serial (Can be faked)
+- HDD size (Fake it too?)
+- If hdd 128MB, will make 2 partition. if 60MB just one partition
+- MT <6, can use 60MB, MT 7 require at least 128MB

 ### Rootkit ioctl on get HDD Serial